appveyor/website/src/docs/build-configuration.md

 #### Settings to be merged

     * environment variables from matrix job configuration will be merged with environment variables from common configuration.
 Variables with the same name will be overwritten with value from matrix job configuration.
-    * Notifications will merged.
+    * Notifications will be merged.
-    * All other setting will be overwritten with value from matrix job configuration.
+    * All other settings will be overwritten with value from matrix job configuration.

 ## Rolling builds